Bullied teen kills herself in front of family

 Melissa Tortorici, the communications director for the Texas City Independent School District where Brandy was a high school senior, says the community is "devastated."

 "Brandy was well-liked and friendly.
 Texas City High School students really liked her.
-She has touched many people as evident by the outpouring of love from her schoolmates.
-Students and teachers have also been expressing their feelings about Brandy through letters to her family," Tortorici wrote in an email to CNN.
+She has touched many people as evident by the outpouring of love from her schoolmates," Tortorici wrote in an email to CNN.

-Tortorici said the sheriff's department deputies will be addressing cyberbullying again with students next week.
+In addition, sheriff's deputies will be addressing cyberbullying again with students next week.

 Tortorici said students are planning to release blue balloons in Brandy's honor Friday.